tsu-blog/tsu/README.md

 ## Prod Commands
 - `./tsu -s prod deploy` to update server side code after updating templates/code
 - `./tsu -s prod publish posts/vocab-app-launch.tsu` to publish post
+- `./tsu -s prod publish posts/vocab-app-launch.tsu --email` to publish and email to subscribers (there is a confirmation step before sending)

 ## Updating Tsu
 You should periodically update your fork of Tsu against the main repo to get the